Reds vs. Yankees Player Props Betting Odds

 Fraley Stats

-- Jake Fraley has 33 hits with six doubles, five home runs, 18 walks and 31 RBI.
-He's also stolen six bases.
+- Jake Fraley has six doubles, five home runs, 19 walks and 32 RBI (34 total hits).
+He's also swiped six bases.

 Fraley Recent Games